f-squirrel/f-squirrel.github.io/_posts/2020-02-06-std-async-implementations.md

 * If the `deferred` flag is set, a callable function will be stored together with its arguments, but the `std::async` function __will not launch a new thread__.
 Moreover, the callable function will be executed if either `future::get()` or `future::wait()` is called.
-* If both flags are set, it is up to the implementation to decide which policy to choose.
+* If neither of flags is set, it is up to the implementation to decide which policy to choose.

 ## In Essence, what is the Default Policy? ##